 For example, Israel is known for calling itself the only place in the Middle East where it’s OK to be gay.
 Whether or not that’s true, it creates an US versus THEM situation.
 We’re on the right side of history, and they are not.
 And this is where homonationalism comes in.

 Homonationalism is a term used to describe the pro-LGBTQIA* rhetoric used by mostly right-wing movements and parties to mobilise people against communities that are considered traditional, conservative, and intolerant.

 This is such a tricky one!
-Because isn’t it awesome that those movements and parties, who never before cared much about anyone under the LGBTQIA* umbrella before, are suddenly all about ‘our gays’ and how they need protection?
+Because isn’t it awesome that those movements and parties, who never cared much about anyone under the LGBTQIA* umbrella before, are suddenly all about ‘our gays’ and how they need protection?
 Shouldn’t we be celebrating that?

 Some do celebrate that, actually, even those who originally belonged to the left.
 But, if the only reason you are backing a minority is because it spreads xenophobia and helps you in your aim to exclude another minority, in this case Muslims… How pro-gay are you really if your pro-gayness is a means to an end?

-It’s dangerous territory, and not only because is promotes hate towards particular groups.
+It’s dangerous territory, and not only because it promotes hate towards particular groups.
 It also creates the belief that certain communities are mutually exclusive.
 As if there is no homophobia in the western part of the world.
 (I wish.)
 Likewise, as if there are no lesbian, gay, bi, trans, queer, and so on Muslims.